-The music in the earlier American Westerns were more classically oriented; Morricone’s work in Sergio Leone’s Dollars Trilogy gave it a hard edge.
-The theme in A Fistful of Dollars begins with a whistle, beautiful twangy guitars and gets into a galloping rhythm; they turn progressively inventive, and dark, in the next two instalments.
+The music in the earlier American Westerns were more classically oriented.
+Morricone’s work in Sergio Leone’s Dollars Trilogy gave it a hard edge.
+The theme in A Fistful of Dollars begins with a whistle, beautiful twangy guitars and gets into a galloping rhythm.
+They turn progressively inventive, and dark, in the next two instalments.
 We now have sound effects—a gunshot—integrated into the theme for For A Few Dollars More, a variation on the earlier theme.
-And in what is perhaps the most famous piece of movie music ever created, the theme of The Good, the Bad and The Ugly, we have the gunshot, the whip, the wah-wahs, a coyote howl.
-A piece of music as evocative of the larger-than-life heroism of the Lone Ranger archetype as it is of a landscape that is desolate, brutal and epic.
-In other words, CINEMATIC.
+By the time we arrive at the theme of The Good, the Bad and The Ugly we have the gunshot, the whip, the wah-wahs, a coyote howl, an iconic piece of music as evocative of a larger-than-life heroism as it is of a landscape that is desolate, brutal and epic.
+In other words, cinematic.

 Love Theme, Cinema Paradiso

 The ending of Giuseppe Tornatore’s Cinema Paradiso is one of the most moving finales in cinema history.
 The visual of Salvatore sinking into his seat in disbelief as he sees his adolescent wet-dreams being projected onto the big screen in his private theatre–a phantom reel from the vaults, a gift from an old friend–is elevated by Morricone’s stirring score: Provincial sentimentality sprinkled over swelling orchestral music aching with nostalgia.

 Main Theme, The Bird with the Crystal Plumage